IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    The code above however needs some modifications to work fine in a number of scenarios

-   o L4S is inactive, i.e L4S is either not enabled or congested bottlenecks
+   * L4S is inactive, i.e L4S is either not enabled or congested bottlenecks
      do not L4S mark packets

-   o Frame sizes vary
+   * Frame sizes vary

-   o cwnd is very small, just a few MSS or smaller
+   * cwnd is very small, just a few MSS or smaller

 The complete pseudo code for adjustment of the target bitrate is shown below

    ~~~~~~~~~~~
         <CODE BEGINS>